 Boosey & Hawkes have, of course, access to a catalogue of some of the very finest music of the last century, composed by some of the most distinctive voices.
 Their selection is nothing short of inspired, juxtaposing post-romantic chestnuts such as Bridge’s Rosemary with the atmospheric atonality of Peter Maxwell Davies and Elliott Carter, while including along the way favourites by Britten, Bernstein and Virgil Thomson.

 Speaking personally, it was a delight to discover the music of American composers (in particular) whose works I had not encountered: Tredici, Rorem and Lees especially impress.
 I hope that piano colleagues on the other side of the pond are equally glad to discover the works of British composers whose music might have been overlooked.

 The outstanding realisation of this cross-Atlantic vision is, for me, the most joyous achievement here.
-But quite apart from that, this collection perhaps offers the most compelling and fascinating introduction to this wonderful repertoire that I have encountered.
+But quite apart from that, this collection perhaps offers one of the most affordable, compelling and fascinating introductions to this repertoire that I have encountered.

 Though not perhaps best suited as a performing edition, Piano Music by British and American Composers is a fabulous compendium, throwing back the curtains and opening the window on a world of stunning music that advanced pianists will surely enjoy exploring for years to come.

 All products featured on Pianodao are independently selected by Andrew Eales.

 However, when you buy something through the site’s retail links, Pianodao may earn a small commission, without affecting the price you pay.